cemreefe/cemreefe.github.io/source/posts/2025/01/09/client-side-rss-reader.md

 However!
 There are blogs with much bigger feeds than that.
 Taylor.town has a feed that larget than 12 megabytes.
 It would, either take a _VERY_ long time to fetch the feed, or the connection would timeout before the request can be completed.
+Magazines have even larger feeds. _The Daily_'s feed breaks my browser if I try to open it (which is not an indication of much, if I'm being honest).

 As I was using the developer console on my browser, I realized the data was being streamed.
 I could see the incomplete feed in the response tab of the request on the Networking console.